Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 A reserve development contributions offset is a sum that is credited by the Council to a developer, for an agreed value of land and landscape improvements to a future recreation reserve.
 Reserve development contributions offsets are agreed to by the Council to cover the cost of improvements on some recreation reserves that meet specific criteria.

-Please refer to the Development Contributions Policy(external link) for further detail.
+Please refer to the Development Contributions Policy(external link) for further details.

 Where a development contributions offset has been agreed to, this will be stated as a consent condition.
-A schedule of costs must be submitted to Council’s Parks Unit for agreement prior to the Council’s acceptance of the landscape plans for that reserve.
+A schedule of costs must be submitted to the Council’s Parks Unit for agreement before the Council accepts the landscape plans for that reserve.

 Schedules for the purposes of bonding must be submitted to landscape.approval@ccc.govt.nz after the acceptance of your landscape plans.